Illinois Family Institute: History

 Laurie Higgins joined IFI as cultural analyst and Kathy Valente joined as Director of operations in 2008.
 Higgins previously worked for Deerfield High School's writing center.
+Higgins resigned from IFI in January 2023.
 Valente was the state director for Concerned Women for America for four years prior to joining IFI.

 In 2010, after Jim Daly of Focus on the Family announced plans to "cultivate a less severe image", IFI's Laurie Higgins responded "If the family is FOF's mission, then they better figure out how to stop the pro-homosexual juggernaut--nicely, of course--because soon every child from kindergarten through high school will be taught about 'diverse family structures' and Heather's two nice mommies".

 In 2012, IFI called for parents to remove their children from classrooms led by teachers who support LGBT related instruction.
 In their document, Challenge Teachers, Not Books, they encouraged parents to "object to teachers rather than texts", offering suggestions for parents who are "fed up with the subtle and not so subtle messages that activist teachers of a liberal bent work into their classroom teaching through their classroom comments, curricular materials... and even their desks and classroom displays".